 - Start by spreading the product on the car (or pad) using as little product as you can while still covering the surface.
 The pad should feel dry to the touch after you’re doing doing your six passes per panel.
 They recommend you do a 2×2′ section at a time, but I generally just do a panel of the car a time with the exception of the hood, trunk, and bumpers that I do in two sections.

 - The product recommends you do the first 3 passes at about 4800 rpm with a firmer pressure, then the last three passes at full speed (6,000) at a lighter pressure, alternating directions between each pass.
+Use your favorite orbital for this, check out Car Buffer World for some recommendations if you don’t have one already.

 - Use a clean microfiber to remove any remaining product on the car, although if you’re doing it right (using as little compound as necessary) there shouldn’t be a ton of haze left as you’re basically buffing it off with the pad